bioinfo-cnb/bionmf-gpu/doc/installation_guide.txt.md

 *****************************

-## 6. *BioNMF-GPU* execution setup
+## 6. <a id="setup">*NMF-mGPU* execution setup</a>

- This section describes how to set up an appropriate environment to execute *bioNMF-GPU*.
+ This section describes how to set up an appropriate environment to execute *NMF-mGPU*.

 ### 6.1.
 Execution environment

- When *bioNMF-GPU* is compiled on a UNIX system, some of the required libraries (e.g, *CUBLAS*) are *dynamically* linked.
+ When *NMF-mGPU* is compiled on a UNIX system, some of the required libraries (e.g, *CUBLAS*) are *dynamically* linked.
 That is, they are not embedded into the executable file, but the program locates and loads them *at runtime*.

  To set up an appropriate execution environment, you can use the provided script `env.sh`, as follow: